When Does a Hematoma Need to Be Drained?

 In certain situations, hematomas require surgical drainage.
 It depends on the location of the hematoma and the severity of the symptoms.
 It also dictates the type of procedure and its urgency.

-Urgent surgical hematoma evacuation is required for the patient with large extradural hematoma, i.e., >30 ml or causing a focal or progressive neurological deficit.
+Urgent surgical hematoma evacuation is required for the patient with a large extradural hematoma, i.e., >30 ml or causing a focal or progressive neurological deficit.
 This is particularly important to prevent brain death caused by increased pressure inside the brain.
 The evacuation of the hematoma is done by a neurosurgeon.

 Other indications for surgical evacuation include cases of coma or showing early signs of brain herniation in imaging.